tayruxin/tp/docs/DeveloperGuide.md

     - Cons: Remarks may be accidentally deleted by empty input.

 ### 4.7 Add Command
 The `add` command allows users to add companies into LinkMeIn.
-The compulsory fields are the company's name, the application's role, status and deadline, and the recruiter's name, phone and email address.
+The compulsory parameters are the company's name, the application's role, status and deadline, and the recruiter's name, phone and email address.
 The optional field is the priority field.
-Fields can be added in any order.
+Parameters can be added in any order.

 #### 4.7.1 Implementation
 Given below is an example usage scenario and how the `add` mechanism behaves at each step.